vmware/terraform-provider-avi/website/docs/r/avi_gslbgeodbprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `uuid` -  Uuid of the geodb profile.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.